mindspore-lab/mindone/examples/opensora_hpcai/README.md

 <details>
 <summary>View more</summary>

-> [!WARNING]
-> This feature is experimental.
-There may be potential bugs.
+> ⚠️**WARNING:** This feature is experimental.
 The official version is under development.

 We provide support for training Open-Sora 1.1 using the FiT-Like pipeline as an alternative solution for handling multi-resolution videos, in contrast to the bucketing strategy.